top of page

 Sherry listened intently, and then walked out of frame and returned holding a large, gnarled root.
 “This is from an oak tree,” she said.
 She had chosen it as an object of focus during her second psychedelic-assisted therapy session that occurred just a week or two prior to our call.
 She and our friend, Monti share a focus in studying and integrating psychedelics to support posttraumatic growth.
 Sherry shared that her second session led her into what she described as a dark, downward spiral where she felt "truly powerless and out of control" as though underwater.
 It contrasted sharply with her first session, which brought her "a profound sense of well-being" that made it easy to accept what is.
 Despite the psychological and concrete physical pain she experienced from this session, she was able to integrate it to gain a new way of relating to hardship that led to acceptance; Paraphrased, "at times you just have to hold on" and although you can "see what is above", that is simply "not where you are at in the cycle".

-The realization that whiteness may not be a permanent state with decolonizing and re-indigenizing being a path forward available to all, and not just with BIPOC, brings me acceptance in my own and other Filipinos' relationships with white partners post decolonization.
+The realization that whiteness may not be a permanent state with decolonizing and re-indigenizing being a path forward available to all, and not just with BIPOC, brings me acceptance in my own and other Filipinos' relationships with white partners in decolonizing.
 T

 In starting his presentation that was in line with the Symposium theme of re-indigenization, Jim revealed that the "little people" are our more-than-human kin (all of nature including animals, plants, elements, even our natural selves) whom humanity has long exploited and objectified to fuel human-centric agendas.
 Jim illustrated how human civilization has become increasingly disconnected from the balance required for our collective health intertwined with our more-than-human kin through showing timelines from different orientations that spanned from small groups of hunter-gatherers to today’s densely populated cities.
 He didn’t romanticize hunting and gathering but instead pointed to a time when our farming and mining practices were more respectful—when ecosystems may still recover despite our harvesting.
 He posed an inquiry of the big picture of moving forward with considering entering an era that may integrate our technological advancements with the Indigenous respect for our more-than-human kin.
 I find myself curious about the specifics of this technology and its integration as I recall Jim also recounting the attempts of humanity to fix or improve that only created larger problems to solve.